hugowindisch/swallow/MANUAL.md

 Other than the position and style of elements you can also set the following attributes:

 TODO: explain the following methods:
-TODO: Make sure we need special things in the framework (these could all be style Attributes)

-DOMVisual.prototype.setElementAttributes = function (attr) {
+DOMVisual.prototype.setElementAttributes
 DOMVisual.prototype.setStyleAttributes
 setClass, clearClass
 setOverflow
 setVisible
 setCursor
 setTransition (... tb fixed...)

+TODO: (framework cleanup): make sure every time we have a specific function instead of a style there is a good reason for it.

 Note: overflow, visible, cursor: should this be really different from styles?
 My thought on this: ALL visual elements should support this.